Albert-Byrone/delani/README.md

 [Go Back to the top](#delani-studio)

 ## Known Bugs
-* Mailchimp API does not function properly.
+* Mailchimp API does not function correctly as expected.

 ## Licence